top of page

 Ferrari 250 GTO on a quiet Italian country road, captured in the warm light of sunset

-• Bring a versatile lens kit: A macro lens for details, a wide-angle for full car shots, and a standard zoom for flexibility.
+• Bring the right lenses.
+A macro or short telephoto for mechanical and surface details, a wide-angle for full vehicle shots and interior coverage, and a standard zoom for flexibility during the hillclimb runs.

 Ford GT40 in Gulf livery in a pit stop.
 Crew changes tires and refuels.
 Wet track, crowd in the background, focused atmosphere.